chi-chi-zx/L2C/README.md

 ## Evaluation
 ### Download pretrained checkpoints
-From [OneDrive](https://drive.google.com/drive/folders/1x2Z678utcJjYPCD0KLnquxb2n048qkv2?usp=sharing) and save in the folder of `./model_ckpts`
+From [Google Drive](https://drive.google.com/drive/folders/1x2Z678utcJjYPCD0KLnquxb2n048qkv2?usp=sharing) and save in the folder of `./model_ckpts`

 ### Inference
 The default bash scripts in the eval folder provide inference commands for all datasets.
 For example, to test on the FMOW dataset using the CLIP-ViT/B16 model, update the data and checkpoint paths, then run: